 This chapter describes the network protocols supported by Coherence.

 Coherence uses TCMP, a clustered IP-based protocol, for server discovery, cluster management, service provisioning and data transmission.
 To ensure true scalability, the TCMP protocol is completely asynchronous, meaning that communication is never blocking, even when many threads on a server are communicating at the same time.
-Further, the asynchronous nature also means that the latency of the network (for example, on a routed network between two different sites) does not affect cluster throughput, although it affects the speed of certain operations.
+Further, the asynchronous nature also means that the latency of the network (for example, on a routed network between two different sites) does not affect cluster throughput, although it will affect the speed of certain operations.

 TCMP uses a combination of UDP/IP multicast, UDP/IP unicast and TCP/IP as follows: